 Mattress Comfort: Pillow Top and Plush Mattresses

 What all of the above information is saying is that the comfort of the mattress you sleep on relates to two factors: the sleeping surface and the support layer.
-You can sleep on a lovely soft mattress, but without support you would sink right into it overnight.
+You can sleep on a lovely soft mattress, but without support, you would sink right into it overnight.
 This may result in serious back and other skeletal and muscular issues.
-For that reason, mattresses are normally constructed with a firm support, and above it a softer comfort layer.
+For that reason, mattresses are normally constructed with firm support, and above it a softer comfort layer.

 The sleeping surface can be just a few inches thick.
 A pillow top can be 1” – 2” thick to provide a degree of comfort on top of an 8” – 10” firm foam mattress.
 There are several different foams available and a variety of ways in which they can be combined to construct a mattress.